How Keep Your Pet Safe During a Hurricane—And Make Sure You’re Prepared

 First things first: You’ll need a first-aid manual.
 Gillespie recommends a “pet-specific first-aid book or manual from reputable sources like AVMA, AAHA, or the Red Cross.”

-Add basic medical supplies like various sizes of gauze pads, adhesive tape, non-stick bandages, cotton balls and swabs, blunt-tipped scissors, tweezers, and a rectal digital thermometer, says Gillespie.
+Add basic medical supplies like various sizes of gauze pads, non-stick bandages, adhesive tape, cotton balls and swabs, tweezers, blunt-tipped scissors, and a rectal digital thermometer, says Gillespie.
 Include antiseptics like hydrogen peroxide, isopropyl alcohol, and a sterile eye wash or saline solution.

 Just in case, be sure you have bandaging supplies on hand.
-Elastic bandages, conforming bandages, Telfa pads, and vet wrap are some must-haves.
+Elastic bandages, Telfa pads, conforming bandages, and vet wrap are some must-haves.
 Gillespie also recommends styptic powder for stopping bleeding and a hemostat and needle-nose pliers in case you have to remove any foreign objects.

 Be sure to include a minimum two-week supply of any prescription medications your pet needs.
 Regularly check that medications in the first aid kit are up to date and aren’t expired.
 You may also want to bring antihistamines, with the guidance of a veterinarian.